Our Issues

 Introduced in the 1985 Farm Bill, the Conservation Reserve Program incentivizes landowners to put a portion of their land into conservation cover, particularly on acres that would be more productive as wildlife habitat than they are for crops.

 Many of the species we love to pursue find habitat in farm country thanks to the CRP.
 Without the CRP, pheasant numbers would plummet, the northern plains states would lose much of their duck breeding habitat, sage grouse in the West would be at even greater risk, and brook trout would decline in Eastern headwaters.
-Put simply, without the CRP, 40 million sportsmen and women would lose hunting and fishing opportunities across rural America.
+Put simply, without the CRP, millions of sportsmen and women would lose hunting and fishing opportunities across rural America.

 The Farm Bill is the largest piece of conservation legislation that will come before the 118th Congress.
 You can help ensure that habitat and wildlife remain central to sensible farm policy in the United States here